 Tesla delivers record vehicles in Q1; output falls as China shutdown weighs

-(Reuters) -Tesla Inc on Saturday reported record electric vehicle deliveries for the first quarter, but its production fell from the previous quarter as supply chain disruptions and a China plant suspension weighed.
+(Reuters) - Tesla Inc on Saturday reported record electric vehicle deliveries for the first quarter, meeting analysts' estimates, but its production fell from the previous quarter as supply chain disruptions and a China plant suspension weighed.

 "This was an *exceptionally* difficult quarter due to supply chain interruptions & China zero Covid policy," CEO Elon Musk tweeted.